jfram/durip_profiler/readme.md

 - Begin line with a command: 'g' to get current values or 's' to set values.
 Only the command 's' can include an argument.
 - Enter a space then the variable you wish to get or set.
 Available variables to change are:
     - 'upvel' (cm/s): The max velocity of the profiler on its upwards profile up to a set depth.
     - 'maxsurfvel' (cm/s): The maximum velocity in of line payout after the profiler hits the surface based on set depth.
-Surface velocity computed from tide tables use this as the peak flood/ebb tide surface velocity.
+Surface velocity computed from tide tables uses this as the peak flood/ebb tide surface velocity.
     - 'minsurfvel' (cm/s): The minimum velocity of line payout after the profiler hits the surface based on set depth.
-Surface velocity computed from tide tables use this as the slack tide value surface velocity.
+Surface velocity computed from tide tables uses this as the slack tide  surface velocity.
     - 'defsurfvel' (cm/s): The default surface velocity, taken as the average of maxsurfvel and minsurfvel.
 Cannot be set directly - must change maxsurfvel or minsurfvel to update defsurfvel.
     - 'downvel' (cm/s): The max velocity of the profiler on its downwards return.
     - 'bottvel' (cm/s): The velocity of the profiler on the final two meters of the descent.